muhme/quote_wordpress/README.md

 ### Installation

-For installation completion and other tasks the command-line interface for WordPress [WP-CLI](https://wp-cli.org/) is used. `WP-CLI` is installed and used in docker container `quote_wp_wordpress`.
+The command-line interface for WordPress [WP-CLI](https://wp-cli.org/) is used for the script-based completion of the installation and other tasks . `WP-CLI` is installed and used in docker container `quote_wp_wordpress`.
 After creating the `quote_wp_wordpress` docker container run `scripts/install.sh` once:
 ```
 host$ scripts/install.sh
 *** installing WP-CLI